-The corrected daily copies of the journal of the Senate and House of Representatives, together with 29 the index thereof, shall constitute, and be the official permanent record of the legislative 30 31 proceedings.
+The corrected daily copies of the journal of the Senate and House of Representatives, together with the index thereof, shall constitute, and be the official permanent record of the legislative proceedings.

 § 2-7-11.
-Time of delivery of permanent journals--Distribution and price.
+Index and distribution of journals.

-The contractor for printing the journal indexes of the Legislature shall deliver them to the Legislative Research Council within ninety days after copy therefor has been furnished.
-The Legislative Research Council shall provide for the distribution of the journals.
-Price and distribution of the journal indexes shall be determined by a joint-select committee of the Legislature.
+The Legislative Research Council shall prepare and include the journal indexes of the Legislature within ninety days after copy therefor has been furnished.
+The Legislative Research Council shall provide for the electronic distribution of the daily journals at least two hours before the convening of the Legislature on the next legislative day.